PROCESS FOR SUBMITTING A SCORE FOR AWARD CONSIDERATION

 4. Scores for video games become eligible when the project for which it was written is released for purchase or download by the public.

-In all cases, the release date of a soundtrack album is immaterial.
-It is the release date of the film (or TV show, or game) itself that determines its eligibility status.
+In all the above cases, the release date of – or, indeed, the existence of – a commercial soundtrack album is immaterial.
+It is the first release date of the film (or TV show, or game) itself in ANY of the IFMCA’s media markets that determines its eligibility status.

 The IFMCA’s media markets are: